-While the digital transformation seems to be about technologies, in reality it is about people and how relationships mutate because of it.
+While the digital transformation seems to be solely about technologies, in reality it is about people and how relationships develop because of it.
+The future of industry is digital, but also human.
 Discover with William Mejia, General Manager at METRON Colombia, how to embark on a positive path towards Industry 4.0.

 The 4th industrial revolution is a new era that consists of the fusion of the physical and digital planes.
 The bet for greater automation, connectivity, and globalization of the data within factories favor the presentation of key information in an understandable format and in real-time, for all users.